swetasrip-a11y/AI_Interview_Portal/README.md

 password : admin123

 For Company :
-email : sample@gmail.com
+email : company@gmail.com
-password : sample
+password : company

 (This is sample user inputs)